 Page Program Requirements

-Applicants must be at least 15 years of age and enrolled in either Grade 10, 11 or 12 as a full-time student.
+Applicants must be at least 15 years of age by September 1, 2022 and entering Grade 10, 11 or 12 as a full-time student.

 They must demonstrate a strong and consistent academic standing in order to be considered for the Page Program.